simplyhexagonal/create-jscad-project/README.md

-# Create JsCad Project
+# Create JSCAD Project

 ## Introduction

-An NPX starter template designed to kickstart your JsCad projects using TypeScript and Hot Reload preview.
-This tool simplifies the process of setting up a JsCad project, allowing you to focus on creating fully parametric CAD drawings with ease.
+An NPX starter template designed to kickstart your JSCAD projects using TypeScript and Hot Reload preview.
+This tool simplifies the process of setting up a JSCAD project, allowing you to focus on creating fully parametric CAD drawings with ease.

 ![Demo GIF](./assets/demo.gif)

 ## Features

-- 🚀 **Easy Setup**: Initialize your JsCad project with a single command.
+- 🚀 **Easy Setup**: Initialize your JSCAD project with a single command.
 - 💻 **TypeScript Support**: Leverage the power of TypeScript for more robust code.
 - 🔁 **Hot Reload Preview**: Instantly view changes in your CAD design as you code.
 - 🔧 **Automatic Interactive Controls**: If you define parameters in your design, the viewport will render interactive controls that can be changed in the UI.